jkolbly/mcfl/README.md

 In general, there are two types of functions: MCfunctions and static functions.
 MCfunctions are compiled to their own `.mcfunction` files, meaning they can be called on their own in-game.
 Static functions are not and cannot be called directly outside the MCFL program.

 The `tick()` and `startup()` functions are special.
-A program must define at least one of these to have any effect.
+A program must define at least one of these to have any effect outside of manually calling functions from in-game.
 Both are MCfunctions that take no arguments.
 The `tick()` function is called every game tick, while the `startup()` function is called once when the datapack is loaded.

 ## Syntax